gengtianuiowa/blog/web/src/AboutMe/index.en-US.md

 - Strong sense of responsibility.
 Prefer to be planned and organized rather than spontaneous and flexible (Judging).

-## Hobbits
+## Hobbies

 - Programming.
 Dreaming of becoming a world-class engineer.

 - Board games.
-[Board games I've played](about-me/board-games).
 Digital card games: Hearthstone - 2016 New Year Championship for Freshmen of Wuhan University; Gwent, Shadowverse.

 - Basketball & fitness.
 Not very skilled but still enjoying playing.
 No natural athletic talent here! 😅